myspaghetti/macos-virtualbox/README.md

 A default install only requires the user to sit patiently and, less than ten times, press enter when prompted by the script, without interacting with the virtual machine.
 The script doesn't install any closed-source additions or extra bootloaders.
 Tested on Cygwin.
 Works on macOS and WSL, should work on most Linux distros.

 ### macOS Catalina (10.15), Mojave (10.14), and High Sierra (10.13) currently supported
-macOS Catalina 10.15.2 and 10.15.3 require VirtualBox version 6.1.4 or higher.
+macOS Catalina version 10.15.2 and higher is only supported by VirtualBox version 6.1.4 and higher.
 A workaround for lower versions of VirtualBox which involves using earlier versions of `boot.efi` is [described in issue 134](https://github.com/myspaghetti/macos-guest-virtualbox/issues/134#issuecomment-583216307).

 ## Documentation
 Documentation can be viewed by executing the command `./macos-guest-virtualbox.sh documentation`